lukatas/ATES_SensitivityAnalyses/README.md

 - Case 3

-To be completed after publishing: Tas, L., Caers, J., Hermans, T. Decision-making under uncertainty for shallow geothermal systems in complex subsurface settings: application to a low-transmissivity aquifer.
-[Under review in Geothermics]
+Tas, L., Caers, J., Hermans, T. Decision-making under uncertainty for LT-ATES systems in complex subsurface settings: application to a low-transmissivity aquifer.
+Advances in Water Resources, 207, 105193 (2026). https://doi.org/10.1016/j.advwatres.2025.105193

 ### The code:
 - Case 1 and 2